- Written by Dr.Mehmet Demircioglu

 When can scabs become a warning sign instead of normal healing?

 Normal scabs are usually small, dry, and attached around the graft openings.
 They should gradually soften and detach as washing continues.
+Scalp massage after a hair transplant should stay gentle when crusts are still attached.

 What concerns me more is a scab that becomes thick, dark, painful, wet underneath, surrounded by increasing redness, or connected with fluid.
-If a scab looks like dead tissue rather than simple dried crust, it deserves medical attention.
+If a scab looks like dead tissue rather than ordinary dried crust, it deserves medical attention.

 A scab that is becoming worse instead of better should not be treated casually.
 This is especially true if the area is painful, spreading, warm, or producing discharge.